 - Just because items are packaged in bulk, doesn’t mean you’re getting the best value.
 Run some numbers on your smartphone calculator and only buy in bulk when it makes sense.

 #13.
-Shop In Season
+Shop in Season

 Only buy fruits and vegetables in their peak season to get them at the lowest price.
 Freeze some fruit for some smoothies later on and make your in-season purchase go further.

 If strawberries are $3 a pound, don’t buy them until they’re back in season and only cost $0.99 a pound.
 Instead, pick apples or whatever else is in season and on sale so that you aren’t paying premium prices.

 #14.
-Shop Online & Pick Up In Store
+Shop Online & Pick Up in Store